lst15/boilerplate-web3js/README.md

 A response to the need to avoid code duplication across multiple web3.js projects.
 Simplifying development and promoting module reuse for different projects.

+## What does it mean?

+"First of all, let's go to [Wikipedia](https://en.wikipedia.org/wiki/SOLID) to understand the organizational essence."

 ## Requirements

 Before running the application, make sure you have the following requirements installed: